Skip to main content

 • difficult to comfort or console

-• being very happy, silly or giddy
+• being abnormally happy, silly or giddy

-• talking more than normal
+• talking a lot more than normal

-• being easily distracted
+• being easily distracted that is not usual for them

 • risky behaviours or sexual behaviours beyond what is normal for their age